-Powell arrived at Seward’s around 10.13 p.m. on April 14.
-The New York Herald described Powell as “a tall, well-dressed man” who claimed to be delivering the Secretary’s medicine.
-Powell’s coconspirator, David Herold, waited outside.
+Powell arrived at Seward’s home around 10:13 p.m. on April 14.
+According to CBS News, the New York Herald described Powell as “a tall, well-dressed man” who claimed to be delivering the secretary’s medicine.
+Powell’s co-conspirator, David Herold, waited outside.

-Pushing past the servant, he bolted for the third floor and encountered Frederick Seward, the Secretary’s son and Assistant Secretary of State.
+Pushing past the servant who had answered the door, Powell bolted for the third floor and encountered Frederick Seward, the secretary’s son and Assistant Secretary of State.
 He tried to shoot him, but his gun misfired.
-Powell pistol-whipped and fractured his skull instead.
+Powell pistol-whipped him and fractured his skull instead.

 By this point, Lincoln had already been fatally shot.

-Powell then ran into Augustus Seward, yet another son of the Secretary’s, whom he stabbed to advance further down the hall.
-Finally, he made his way into the master bedroom.
+Powell then ran into Augustus Seward, yet another son of the secretary, whom he stabbed to advance farther down the hall.
+Finally, he made his way into William Seward’s bedroom.

 Hearing the stark sounds of violence emanating from the house, Herold tied Powell’s horse to a tree and escaped on his own steed.

-Bedridden, Seward had multiple people at his side: bodyguard Sergeant George Robinson, a male nurse, and daughter Fanny.
-Every single one was caught by surprise and terribly injured.
+Bedridden, Seward had multiple people at his side: his bodyguard Sergeant George Robinson, a male nurse, and his daughter Fanny.
+Every one of them was caught by surprise and terribly injured.

-After squabbling with Robinson and stabbing the male nurse in the lungs, Powell stabbed Seward in the neck and chest but failed to strike a fatal blow because Seward was wearing a wooden splint on his neck and jaw following his accident, and was protected from Powell’s knife.
+After squabbling with Robinson and stabbing the male nurse in the lungs, Powell stabbed Seward in the neck and chest.
+However, he failed to strike a fatal blow, because Seward was wearing a splint following his accident that protected him from Powell’s knife.
 The victim’s eldest son, Major William Seward, Jr., rushed in and was met with a dagger in his side.

 The Arrest And Trial Of Lewis Powell

-After aimlessly wandering the streets of Washington, Powell headed to co-conspirator Mary Surratt’s home on April 17.
-It was the worst thing he could’ve done, as she was being questioned by police when he arrived.
+After aimlessly wandering the streets of Washington, Powell headed to the home of co-conspirator Mary Surratt, the mother of John Surratt, on April 17.
+It was the worst thing he could have done, as she was being questioned by police when he arrived.
 They were both arrested.

 Everyone, including Seward, recovered from their injuries wrought by Powell.
-Andrew Johnson also survived because his assigned assassin, Atzerodt, decided to get drunk instead of murder the VP.
+Andrew Johnson also survived because his assigned assassin, Atzerodt, decided to get drunk instead of murdering the vice president.
 Booth was the only conspirator who succeeded, though he was eventually cornered in a Virginia barn and killed.

 The six-week trial saw Powell surprisingly stoic and calm.
 Described as the “Mystery Man” and “Payne the Mysterious” in the papers, he never cracked under pressure.
 According to James L. Swanson and Daniel Weinberg’s Lincoln’s Assassins: Their Trial and Execution, reporter Benjamin Perley Poore described Powell as follows: